What is EDM Marketing? Benefits & Campaign Tips

 If you already have an email service provider (ESP) of choice, then you’re ready to move to Step 2 – congrats!
 If this is the first time you are implementing any kind of email marketing in your business, you’re going to need to find an email platform that works for you.

-If you are implementing EDM marketing, we suggest moving away from a simple spreadsheet and investing in an email marketing software – features like list segmentation, autoresponders, automated workflows, and analytics alone make it worthwhile.
+If you are implementing EDM marketing campaigns, we suggest moving away from a simple spreadsheet and investing in an email marketing software – features like list segmentation, autoresponders, automated workflows, and analytics alone make it worthwhile.

 You’ll want to ensure that whatever platform you choose, you have the ability to segment your list and to send automated email campaigns that are triggered by parameters that you establish.